Aslm-Fawzy/Brazil-Gas-Prices-Regression/README.md

 ## **Featurs in Dataset**

-Unnamed: 0 : Unique ID
+>Unnamed: 0 : Unique ID
+>

-DATA INICIAL : First day of analyses in the week
+>DATA INICIAL : First day of analyses in the week
+>

-DATA FINAL : Last day of analyses in the week
+>DATA FINAL : Last day of analyses in the week
+>

-REGIÃO : Macro region
+>REGIÃO : Macro region
-ESTADO : State
+?ESTADO : State

 PRODUTO : Kind of Product